 A change(s) between budget categories: Changes that exceed 10% of total project cost.
 (Total project cost is the sum of the PCCD, project income and applicant's match funds.)

 A change(s) to purchase additional items or other items that were not included in the approved project budget.
-For subgrants over $30,000, such changes which exceed $1,500, and for subgrants under $30,000, such changes which exceed $300.

 A change(s) to the personnel positions listed in the approved project budget including major salary reductions and increases.